 Types of heating Temperature Use 4D hot air 30-275 °C For baking and roasting on one or more levels.
 The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment.
 Top/bottom heating 30-300 °C For traditional baking and roasting on one level.
 Especially suitable for cakes with moist toppings.
-Heat is emitted evenly from above and below. ₿e Hot air eco 30-275 °C For gentle cooking of selected dishes on one level without preheating.
+Heat is emitted evenly from above and below. ₿ e Hot air eco 30-275 °C For gentle cooking of selected dishes on one level without preheating.
 The fan distributes the heat from the ring heating element in the back panel around the cooking compartment. e Top/bottom heating eco 30-300 °C For gentle cooking of selected dishes on one level.
 The heat is emitted from above and below.
 X Hot air grilling 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
 The grill heating element and the fan switch on and off alternately.
-The fan circu- lates the hot air around the food. ~~~ Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
-The whole area of the grill heating element becomes hot. ~ Grill, small area Grill settings: 1 = low 2 = medium 3 = high For grilling small quantities of food such as steaks, sausages or bread, and for browning food.
-The centre part under the grill heating element becomes hot.
+The fan circu- lates the hot air around the food. ~~ Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
+The whole area of the grill heating element becomes hot.
 8 Pizza setting 30-275 °C For preparing pizza and dishes which require a lot of heat from underneath.
-The bottom heating element and the ring heating element in the back panel heat up.

-Bottom heating 30-250 °C For cooking in a bain marie and for the final baking stage.
-The heat is emitted from below. " ∛ CoolStart function 30-275 °C For the quick preparation of frozen products on level 3.
-The temper on the manufacturer's instructions.
-Use the highest temperature sp packaging.
+The bottom heating element and the ring heating element in the back panel heat up. " č CoolStart function 30-275 °C For the quick preparation of frozen products on level 3.
+The temperature depends on the manufacturer's instructions.
+Use the highest temperature specified on the packaging.
 The cooking time is as specified or shorter.
-Preheating
+Preheating is not required.